zNaLa/docs/docs/FAQ-doc2.md

 Instructions on how to host this is on [Moosic's wiki](https://github.com/Repulser/Moosic/wiki).

 ### How is it possible for Rythm to be in so many servers all in once?
-Discord allows bots in over `2,000` Servers to use a feature called `Sharding`.
+Discord allows bots in over `2,000` servers to use a feature called `Sharding`.
 In Rythm's case, we are known as the largest music bot on Discord, so we require lots of shards to maintain uptime.
-For more detail, please [click here](https://discord.com/developers/docs/topics/gateway#sharding) to view more about Discords Sharding feature.
+For more detail, please [click here](https://discord.com/developers/docs/topics/gateway#sharding) to view more about Discord's Sharding feature.

 ## Roles/Permissions
 ---